What is an audio description?

 Describer: The teacher holds two of the sticks to her mouth making the shape of a beak.

-Audio descriptions can be time-consuming and costly.
-When designing videos avoid the need of audio descriptions by embedding the descriptions in the original narration of the video.
-For example, if a video contains a presentation showing four key sections; the narrator might say, “The four key sections are…” This will provide all users with the key points of a video without having to add audio descriptions.
+- Audio descriptions can be time-consuming and costly when designing videos.
+Avoid the need for audio descriptions by embedding the descriptions in the original narration of the video.
+For example, if a video contains a presentation showing four key sections; the narrator might say, “The four key sections are…” This information will provide all users with the key points of a video without having to add audio descriptions.

-YouTube currently does not support audio descriptions.
-If you are using YouTube, it is recommended to upload two versions of the video; one with the audio description and one with the default audio.
+- YouTube currently does not support audio descriptions.
+If you are using YouTube, it is recommended to upload two versions of the video one video with audio description and one with the default audio.
+Caption both videos.

 Writing Audio Descriptions

-Narrators should depict what is seen without interpretation or comment.
+- Narrators should depict what they see without interpretation or comment.

-The narrator should describe events in present tense.
+- The narrator should describe events in the present tense.

-For live performances, the audio describer should attend rehearsals, and read the script prior to the show to prepare an audio description.
+- For live performances, the audio describer should attend rehearsals, and read the script before the show to prepare an audio description.